National Call A Friend Day: Why Social Connection Is Mental Health Self-Care

 Digital technology can be said to have replaced phone calls for many people, particularly among younger people.
 Surveys suggest that texting has overtaken phone calls as the preferred mode of communication among teens.

 These patterns may be more prevalent in the younger generation, but the trend could be affecting adults, too.
-A 2023 poll found that almost 50% of American adults tend to text when they want to reach out, as opposed to 32% who call.
+A 2023 poll found that almost 50% of American adults tend to text when they want to reach out, as opposed to 32% who make a phone call.
 Many other people stay in touch with old friends primarily through social media channels like Facebook and Instagram.

 Yet there’s evidence that voice-based communication may be more impactful for maintaining a sense of closeness.
 A 2021 study published in the Journal of Experimental Psychology found that reaching out to an old friend via phone call, voice chat, or video chat generally had a stronger effect on social bonds than purely text-based contacts.
 However, many participants hesitated to call because they overestimated how awkward the interaction would feel.